getodk/docs/docs/guide-form-language.rst

 This guide will offer comprehensive, step-by-step guidance on developing a multilingual XLSForm template, equipping you with the essential skills needed to successfully incorporate this important feature into your ODK Forms.
 We will also suggest tools and best practices for designing multi-language forms, as well as describe different methods to identify the language used during data collection.
 In the final section, we delve into the difference between the questionnaire and ODK Collect app user interface language and how you can contribute to translating the latter to further enhance the app's accessibility and usability worldwide.

-#. :ref:`Steps for building a multilingual form <guide-multilanguage-building>`
+#. :ref:`Steps for building a multilingual form <guide-form-language-building>`
-#. :ref:`Tools and best practices for translating your forms <guide-multilanguage-translating>`
+#. :ref:`Tools and best practices for translating your forms <guide-form-language-translating>`
-#. :ref:`Identifying the language used for data collection <guide-multilanguage-language-used>`
+#. :ref:`Identifying the language used for data collection <guide-form-language-language-used>`
-#. :ref:`Changing the application UI language <guide-multilanguage-ui-language>`
+#. :ref:`Changing the application UI language <guide-form-language-ui-language>`

 .. seealso::

   Reference: :doc:`form-language`

-.. _guide-multilanguage-building:
+.. _guide-form-language-building:

 Building a multilingual XLSForm
 -------------------------------